Applications for the 2014/15 Training are open. Students are accepted on a rolling basis.

-The training program is designed for people who have a committed and ongoing involvement with a Buddhist or another contemplative practice, teachings, and way of life.
+The training program is designed for people who have a Buddhist or contemplative practice, or are interested in beginning one.
 With this in mind, the guidelines for entering the program are the following:

-- Regular and committed Buddhist or contemplative practice and study for at least two years (or previous chaplaincy training).
+- Regular and committed Buddhist or contemplative practice and study for at least six months (or previous chaplaincy training)

-- Two Buddhist retreats of one week or longer or the equivalent.
+- Two Buddhist or contemplative retreats of one week or longer or the equivalent.

-This is a graduate level training that includes several self‐directed learning components.
+This is a graduate-level training that includes several self‐directed learning components.
 It does not certify you to become a chaplain.
-However, successful completion of the Foundations Program does make you eligible to apply for our Clinical Pastoral Education (C.P.E) training program.
-Also, once you are accepted to the Foundations Program, you have the option to register through our partner institution, New York Theological Seminary, to receive 8 Graduate Credits for this program.
+However, successful completion of the Foundations Program does make you eligible to apply for our Clinical Pastoral Education (CPE) training program.
+Also, once you are accepted to the Foundations Program, you have the option to register through our partner institution, New York Theological Seminary, to receive eight graduate credits for this program.
 There is an additional charge, paid to NYTS for these credits.
 To learn more about NYTS and our relationship with them, please go here.

 Continuing Education Credits

-For professional social workers, National Association of Social Workers credit will be offered at an estimated 40 Social Workers Continuing Education contact hours for completion of this course.
-A $25 Continuing Education Certificate fee will be added to the tuition cost.
+For professional social workers, National Association of Social Workers credit will be offered at an estimated 40 Continuing Education contact hours for completion of this course.
+A $25 Continuing Education certificate fee will be added to the tuition cost.
 Confirmed approval number and final credits offered will soon be announced.